oasisprotocol/old-docs/README.md

 Prior to this release, the developer flow for funds to deploy and run transactions was by visiting our faucet and funding a wallet.
 This has been replaced by an auto-funding model that automatically funds each developer up to 1 DEV a day with automatic top-off.
-If the developer needs more funds they can send a request to support@oasislabs.com and we will increase their limits.
 This reduces friction, taking us a step closer to making our platform accessible to both blockchain and non-blockchain developers.
+Developers who need more additional funds can send a request to [support@oasislabs.com](mailto:support@oasislabs.com).

 #### Streamline Deployment With the Developer Gateway